fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 Shortly after we opened, I started writing weekly questions on our whiteboard for users to answer.
 Staff quickly took over choosing questions, and their creativity has far surpassed mine.
 The questions are silly ("Draw your favorite dinosaur!"), thoughtful ("What are you proud of making?"), or somewhere in between.

-I include this in my APAR because it exemplifies my leadership approach: set up simple structures that support our values, then get out of the way and let others make them better.
+I include this in my APAR because it exemplifies my approach to overseeing this space: set up simple structures that support our values, then get out of the way and let others make them better.
 The whiteboard has become a constantly changing record of our community - full of inside jokes, mutual encouragement, and shared creativity.
 It shows how small, consistent practices can help create the kind of welcoming, playful space we want to be.

 Links: